 Accidents at construction sites cause the most fatal injuries of all the major industry groups.
 While some injuries remain unreported, non-fatal construction injuries that are reported tend to be much more serious when proportionately compared to those in other industries.
 The most common types of construction injuries are related to handling (29%), slip-and-fall (22%), and falling debris (16%).
+In 2018, OSHA reported that workers struck by falling objects caused 112 deaths.
 Falling debris is often considered one of the most dangerous and disregarded safety hazards at a construction site.

 "Falling debris" is a very general term that encompasses a wide range of scenarios.
 The accident may be caused by defective equipment at the construction site.
 For example, if a ladder or scaffold is not properly supported, debris can fall and severely injure workers below.
 Or, an employee working on a scaffold, crane, ladder, or steel girder can drop an object.
 Common items falling from height that may cause injury include pulleys or cables, power tools, glass, lumber, drywall, and other building materials.

 The Boston personal injury lawyers at Bellotti Law Group, P.C. have successfully handled hundreds of construction accident cases over many years.
 Contact our Boston, Cambridge or Quincy office today at 617-225-2100 for a FREE evaluation of your case.Everyone On A Construction Site Plays A Crucial Role In Averting Injuries Caused By Falling Debris